mythkiven/mkTranslate/README.md

 ### 5.Version

+- V1.4.0 Increase the network detection switch, if google is available, use google translation first, otherwise it will use xc translation
 - V1.3.1 Fix bugs in previous versions
 - V1.2.3 Increase fast translation `$translate  'mkTranslate 支持多种语言的互译'`
 - V1.2.0 Add youdao translation: